 IBM File Export for z/OS includes a batch facility that can be used outside of ISPF to export data.
 In order to use the batch facility you must provide the JCL that you want to run and the IBM File Export for z/OS control statements.
-For more information on IBM File Export for z/OS control statements, see Appendix A, "DDnames used by IBM File Export for z/OS.
+For more information on IBM File Export for z/OS control statements, see the chapter of the IBM File Export for z/OS: Reference Manual entitled "Creating JCL using Control Statements."
 If you are working with non-DB2 sources and targets, you must also provide ABXIN (the source data file) and ABXOUT (the target data file).
 If you are working with DB2 data, you must provide a SOURCEDB2 syntax statement and ensure that a DD card for each source DB2 table that is extracted is included in the JCL stream with reference in the control syntax.